 Childminders can also provide care for older children.
-You can search for Ofsted registered childcare using our Family Information Directory.
+You can search for Ofsted registered childcare using our Cambridgeshire Online Directory.

 Your child's school may be aware of local organisations which offer out of school care, and you could try contacting local leisure centres or sports or community groups.
 If you are unable to find childcare you can contact our Family and Childcare Information helpline on 0345 045 1360 for further help.

 There is no minimum legal age at which children can be left at home on their own, however, it is an offence to leave a child alone if it puts them at risk.
 Children with more complex needs may need childcare until they are much older than other children.

 - Children under age 12 are rarely mature enough to be left alone for a long period of time

 - Children under 16 should not be left alone overnight

 - Babies, toddlers and very young children should never be left alone